Rocky Mountain Showdown

 The Rocky Mountain Showdown is the name given to the Colorado–Colorado State football rivalry.
 It is an American college football intrastate rivalry between the University of Colorado Buffaloes and the Colorado State University Rams; the winner of the game receives the Centennial Cup.
 It began in 1893 and was played annually from 1899 to 1958, except for 1901, 1905, and 1943–44.
 It was revived in 1983 and played periodically until it became an annual rivalry once again from 1995 to 2019.
+Since 2019, it has again been played periodically.

-Since 1998, the game has usually been played in Denver at Mile High Stadium and its replacement, Empower Field at Mile High, although the 2004, 2005, 2009, and 2023 games were played at CU's Folsom Field in Boulder.
-Empower Field, the home of the NFL's Denver Broncos, is considered neutral ground for both teams and has a greater capacity than either home stadium (Folsom Field and CSU's Canvas Stadium in Fort Collins).
-Since the annual game was renewed in 1995, it has been played twice at Colorado State; in 1996 at the Rams' former home of Hughes Stadium and in 2024 at CSU’s new on-campus stadium.
+From 1998 to 2019, the game was usually played in Denver at Mile High Stadium and its replacement, Empower Field at Mile High, although the 2004, 2005, and 2009 games were played at CU's Folsom Field in Boulder.
+Empower Field, the home of the NFL's Denver Broncos, is considered neutral ground for both teams and has a greater capacity than either home stadium.
+Since 2019, the game has returned to being played at campus sites.

 In August 2009, both universities agreed to extend the Showdown until 2020, with the 2010–19 games all to be played at Broncos Stadium.
 The game was played in Boulder as planned in 2009.
 In 2015, Colorado athletic director Rick George stated that he wanted to return the series to campus sites, but that it was not in Colorado's best interest to extend the series.

 Because the Pac-12 restricted member schools to conference play in fall sports in response to the COVID-19 pandemic, the game was canceled for 2020, which marked the first year since 1994 without the rivalry game.
 The teams met for the first time in four years in 2023 at Boulder, and again in Fort Collins the following year.
-The next scheduled game is not until 2029, in Fort Collins on September 15.
+The next scheduled game is not until 2029 in Fort Collins on September 15.